onlynks/Projet_7/README.md

 If you are register as User or Admin in the API you can proceed to the requests with this token.
 exemple:

-GET /Projet_7/web/app_dev.php/phone HTTP/1.1
+GET /Projet_7/phone HTTP/1.1

-Host: localhost
+Host: API's host

 X-AUTH-TOKEN: (your token)